vulcainjs/vulcainjs.github.io/docs/reference/index.md

 It targets the nodejs V6 (or more) platform and leverages all typescript functionalities like annotations, async/await, reflection...

 ## Major functionalities

 - Standardizes request and response HTTP format
-- Generate metrics for every request
+- Generate metrics for every request (zipkin, statsd)
 - Standardizes logging format with data obfuscation for sensible data.
 - Services are organized by domain and separate Query request from action (command) request.
-- Validate input data.
+- Automatic input data validation
-- Request context propagation on every service request.
+- Request context propagation (security, correlation id) on every service request.

 ### Main concepts